blue-blues/blue_coder/.bluesaicoderrules/workflows/extension-release.md

 Releases
 claude-dev@3.14.0
 Minor Changes
-77c9863: create clinerules folder if its currently a file and creating new rule
+77c9863: create bluesaicoderrules folder if its currently a file and creating new rule
 0ffb7dd: disabling shift hint for now & improving tooltip behavior
 79b76fd: Add support for custom model ID in AWS Bedrock provider, enabling use of Application Inference Profile.
 eb6e481: Full support for LaTeX rendering